Start Your Mississippi LLC

 Step 1: Name your Mississippi LLC

-When deciding on a name for your new business, you must follow certain rules as dictated by the statutes.
+Naming you Mississippi LLC is slightly different from naming your business, there are specific limitations that we’ll explain below.
+When deciding on a name for your new MS LLC, you must follow certain rules as dictated by the statutes.
 You must include one form of ‘limited liability company’ in the name, whether you spell it out or use “LLC” or “L.L.C.”
 The name can include a member’s or manager’s name, though that is not required.

 The name of the company cannot include certain words, including but not limited to “bank” and words relating to the banking industry.
 It also cannot contain words such as: